Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Proofs.

-\begin{proof} See \cite{KRIVELEVICH1995281}.
-The proof uses complementary slackness, the fact that that one can always efficiently find a bad triangle cover that uses at most $|E|/2$ edges, and a telescoping sum argument to upper bound $|C|$ by two times the total $\lptriangle$ cost of the initial graph $G$. \end{proof}
+\ptitle{Proof of Lemma~\ref{lem:kriv}} \begin{proof} See \cite{KRIVELEVICH1995281}.
+The proof uses complementary slackness, the fact that one can always efficiently find a bad triangle cover that uses at most $|E|/2$ edges, and a telescoping sum argument to upper bound $|C|$ by two times the total $\lptriangle$ cost of the initial graph $G$. \end{proof}